-ACME (Automated Certificate Management Environment) is a communications protocol for automating the issuance and domain validation procedures, allowing the automated deployment of public key infrastructure without user interaction.
-It was designed by the Internet Security Research Group (ISRG) for their Let's Encrypt service, its purpose is to streamline the management of certificates.
+The ACME Protocol (Automated Certificate Management Environment) automates the issuing and validating domain ownership, thereby enabling the seamless deployment of public key infrastructure with no need for manual intervention.
+Crafted by the Internet Security Research Group (ISRG) specifically for the Let's Encrypt service, its purpose is to streamline the management of certificates.

-Once you have chosen the desired client, and you have installed it in your server, you will have to configure it.
+Once you have chosen the desired client, and you have installed it on your server, you will have to configure it.
 The procedure is fairly straightforward and requires no more than 10 minutes.

 Image 1: ACME client configuration.
 Source

-Once the agent has an authorized key pair, requesting, renewing, and revoking certificates is simple—just send certificate management messages and sign them with the authorized key pair.
-To issue or renew a certificate the steps are the following:
+After obtaining an authorized key pair, the process of requesting, renewing, and revoking certificates becomes straightforward—simply dispatch messages for certificate management and authenticate them using the authorized key pair.
+The procedures to issue or renew a certificate include the following steps:

 Image 2: Certificate Issue/Renew.
 Source.